Telefonica/opengateway-developers-website/v0/catalog/deviceswap/deviceswap.md

   <span style={{backgroundColor: '#8a8a8a', color: 'white', borderRadius: '15px', padding: '4px 12px', fontSize: '12px', fontWeight: 'bold'}}>GSMA Certified API</span>
 </div>

-The Device Swap API performs real-time checks on the last Device Swap event, providing real-time information about whether the SIM card associated with a user's phone number has been transferred to a different physical device.
+The Device Swap API enables new layers of security to be integrated into digital services, providing protection against mobile device transitions.
+It is designed to detect unauthorised changes that could result in potential fraud.

-Device Swap information can be invaluable for enhancing security, fraud detection, and ensuring compliance with regulatory requirements in various applications, apart from providing useful information of device upgrade trends in user segments.
+It provides real-time information about whether the SIM card associated with a mobile phone number has been transferred to another device, helping organisations strengthen fraud prevention and trigger additional safeguards when needed.

 > 📘 Want to give it a try?
 > Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub/join) and gain access to our Sandbox.